yangoliver/yangoliver.github.io/_posts/2015/2015-07-03-linux-crash-page-cache-debug.md

 ---
 layout: post
-title: Linux Crash Utility - page cache debug
+title: Linux Crash - page cache debug
 description: Oliver's new page cache debug command is available in crash.
 The artile shows how to use it for kernel debug.
 categories: [English, Software]
 tags: